benjaminlread/benjaminlread/about/about.md

 ## Office hours

 Please [sign up](https://tinyurl.com/benreadofficehours) for a slot.
 Days/times and details are in the sign-up document.
-Alternatively, email me for an appointment outside those times.
+Alternatively, feel free to email me for an appointment outside those times.